ralowe/docs/ios/authentication.md

 By using *Authorization code grant* the callback URL will contain a code after login.
 The code will be used to exchange for tokens from Cognito with the TOKEN Endpoint.
 {: .callout .callout--info}

-The *Client credentials* flow is used in machine-to-machine communications.
-With it you can request an access token to access your own resources.
-Use this flow when your app is requesting the token on its own behalf, not on behalf of a user.
-{: .callout .callout--info}

 *Authorization code grant* is the recommended choice for security reasons.
 {: .callout .callout--info}